-Although the content of this course is the same as that of the Comprehensive course, this course is intended for students who have consistently exhibited a strong mathematical aptitude.
-Expectations relative to quality of work, depth of understanding, and independent learning are higher in this course than the Comprehensive course.
+Although the content of this course is largely the same as that of the Comprehensive course, this course is intended for students who have consistently exhibited a strong mathematical aptitude.
+Expectations relative to pace of the class, quality of work, depth of understanding, and independent learning are higher in this course than the Comprehensive course.
+Additional topics covered in Honors include sequences and series, a deeper understanding of functions, more use of graphing calculators, and more focus on real world applications.
 This course requires a summer project.